microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Confirm-EntraDomain.md

 ## Description

-the `Confirm-EntraDomain` cmdlet validates the ownership of a Microsoft Entra ID domain.
+The `Confirm-EntraDomain` cmdlet validates the ownership of a Microsoft Entra ID domain.

 The work or school account needs to belong to at least the **Domain Name Administrator** Microsoft Entra role.